fzhcary/sql/SQL_review.md

     )
 SELECT * FROM cteName
 ```
--- the select statement can refer to table cteName as if it exists
+-- the select statement after the cte can refer to table cteName as if it exists